 _______ If on prescription medications, you MUST deploy with at least a 180 day supply.

-_______ Complete Audiogram on DD Form 2215 or annotate on the DD Form 2808.
-It is highly recommended you go to a military installation to get your audiogram done so it can be put into the Defense Occupational and Environmental Health Readiness System (DOEHRS).
-If it is not done at a military installation it will have to be redone at Camp Atterbury to be put into DOEHRS.
+_______ Complete Audiogram on DD Form 2216 and Hearing Form on DD2215.
+Completed DD215 and DD216 are required as part of the medical packet.
+If able, have these completed at a military installation and put into the Defense Occupational and Environmental Health Readiness System (DOEHRS).
+If it is not done at a military installation it may have to be redone at Camp Atterbury so CAIN Medical Staff can enter the data into DOEHRS.

 _______ Pregnancy Test (Urine), within 30 days of deployment.
 Women who have had hysterectomies are exempt.

 *There could be certain circumstances, such as previous abnormal tests or family history issues where these time limits could vary.
-Notify your APPO representative if you have any questions.
+Notify your DART representative if you have any questions.

 _______ ANTHRAX (mandatory for personnel deploying to the USCENTCOM AOR).
 For additional information on the anthrax vaccine, see https://www.health.mil/Military-Health-Topics/Health-Readiness/Immunization-Healthcare/Vaccine-Preventable-Diseases/Anthrax.